-CHAPTER 3: Environmental Quality Council
+Environmental Quality Council

 The Environmental Quality Council was established through the Nebraska Environmental Protection Act as the body that adopts rules and regulations which set air, water and land quality standards in order to protect the public health and welfare of the state.
-They adopt regulations that guide the activities and responsibilities of the Nebraska Department of Environmental Quality.
-In addition, the Governor appoints the Director of the Department of Environmental Quality based on candidates recommended by the Council.
+They adopt regulations that guide the activities and responsibilities of the Nebraska Department of Environmental Quality (NDEQ).
+In addition, the Governor appoints the NDEQ Director based on candidates recommended by the Council.